Schools/Research Institutes have responsibility for approving all new courses, as well as all course changes and withdrawals.

 Schools and Research Institutes have the authority to approve all course changes without the need for College approval.

-Proposers are not required to consult with Central Timetabling for course changes, except where the change is likely to have an impact on room bookings, i.e. where a class size is likely to exceed 150 students.
+Proposers are not required to consult with Space Management & Timetabling for course changes, except where the change is likely to have an impact on room bookings.

 Withdrawal of courses also requires processing through the approval process.
 The withdrawal of proposals must be processed using the proposal support document in PIP.
 Schools and Research Institutes now have the authority to approve proposals to withdraw courses.
 Consideration should be given to completing students and alternative provision when withdrawing a course.

 Note that consultation with external academics is required for withdrawals.
-Student consultation is required for withdrawals, if there have been students on the course in the previous session.
+Student consultation is required for withdrawals, if there have been students on the course in the previous session or if students are expecting to be able to select the course in the coming session.

 The 'suspension' option has now been removed from PIP.
 The 'withdraw' option should be used, even if it is intended that the course(s) will be reinstated in future.
 At the point when the course is to be revived, the 'unwithdraw' option can be used.

-All new courses and course changes should be entered into PIP no later than 30 April, and approved no later than 31 July.
-Course withdrawals can be done at any time, but please ensure you advise Central Timetabling Team in good time, to avoid unnecessary room usage.
+All new courses and course changes must be entered into PIP no later than 30 April, and approved no later than 31 July.
+Course withdrawals can be done at any time, but please ensure you advice Space Management & Timetabling in good time, to avoid unnecessary room usage.

 All step-by-step actions in sequential order can be found in PIP.
 On the left menu, ‘Checklists’ are available for each type of proposal.
 It might be helpful to use these checklists as guide.